In this article, we’re going to look at the best way to get your website noticed.

-Like keyword research, link research is a huge area but the steps above will get you started if you want to do your own SEO.
+Like keyword research, link research is a huge area, but the steps above will get you started if you want to do your own SEO.

-This one is so obvious, we’re going to look at it first.
+This one is so obvious; we’re going to look at it first.
 Paid search, social media advertising and display advertising (try our Smart Ads Creator!) are all excellent ways of attracting visitors, building your brand and getting your site in front of people.
 Adjust your paid strategies to suit your goals – do you just want more traffic, or are you looking to increase conversions, too?
-Each paid channel has its pros and cons, so think carefully about your objectives before you reach for your credit card.
+Each paid channel has its pros and cons, so think carefully about your objectives before reaching for your credit card.

 If you’re hoping that more traffic to your site will also result in more sales, you’ll need to target high commercial intent keywords as part of your paid search strategies.
 Yes, competition for these search terms can be fierce (and expensive), but the payoffs can be worth it.